 Powered by an intense propane flame inside the unit, the water becomes instantly hot, and the unit comes ready to install immediately.
 It is for indoor use for homes, small houses, apartments and you can even use it at the cabin.

-However, this tankless water heater is not recommended for multiple users at a time, following the directions will make your water heater last that much longer.
+However, this unit is not recommended for multiple users at a time, following the directions will make your water heater last that much longer.

 What’s more, this sleek unit simply plugs into your standard electrical system at home so you can install it quickly and easily yourself.
 You will need a separate propane tank ranging from 20 lbs to 100 lbs, but they are easy to obtain in all areas.